flake9025/stack-helper/README.md

 - create
 - create list
 - count all
-- find all with criterias, paging and sorting
+- find all with query language, paging and sorting
 - find by ID
 - update by ID
 - update list